 Activity 1: collecting emotive words in context

-For example the Behind the News website has a comment section which is a good source of emotive language.
-Transcripts of the news reports are also a good source www.abc.net.au
+Transcripts of the news reports from the Behind the News (ABCTV) a good source of emotive language. are also a good source.

 "I think that the amount of plastic that is placed and found in the ocean is a disgrace.
 To think that people could be so cruel to our environment and our animals is truly awful.
 I think that life would be really great if we all used to eco friendly bags you can choose to buy at the shopping centre.